calblueprint/cultural-survival-mobile/privacy_policy.md

 ### **Information You Provide**

 We collect personal information from you when you voluntarily provide it, such as when you register for access to the app, use certain aspects of the service, or respond to one of our surveys.
-For example, we collect your name and email address upon registering for an account to use the service.

 ### Information Automatically Collected